-A Google+ profile helps the Google search engine to index your website, and a YouTube account is a must if you plan to do any video content.
+I’d also recommend starting a YouTube account if you plan to do any video content.

 Don’t worry if you’re not an expert at all (or any) of these platforms right away.
 You’ll learn as you go, and most bloggers are stronger on certain social medias than others.
 Just get them up and running!

 I waited months to start a Facebook fan page, and I really ended up regretting it!
 Read more about that and 4 other things I wish I’d known before starting a blog HERE.

 7. Pick a personal goal

 We’ve already touched on what you want your blog to be about, but do you have a goal for your business?
 Even if it seems far-fetched now, it’s helpful to set goals for yourself and where you want to go with your blog…and beyond.

 Is your goal to make enough money to be a stay at home mom (correction: work at home mom)?
 Or do you see yourself as an entrepreneur that creates products, writes books, hosts events, and more?
 Decide what you want, and then make it happen!